davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 - [x] One note: deciseconds?
 Please, use seconds or milliseconds. ✅ 2025-01-17 🔼 We used seconds, which are more standard.

-- [ ] The paper lists a ton of references that are not touched in the paper in the sense that the paper does not derive anything from those.
+- [x] The paper lists a ton of references that are not touched in the paper in the sense that the paper does not derive anything from those. ✅ 2025-02-04
 For instance,
 1. SPH papers are not related.
 2. Wave particles are not related
 3. Water wave packets are not related
+	🔼 As one the goal of the paper is to describe a complete unified framework for ocean simulation in real time, we think that presenting alternative approach could only benefits to the reader.
+And it makes the article more self consistent on the subject of ocean simulation.

 - [ ] In chapter 2.6 the "interpolation degree" term is unclear and a bit misleading, and since the interpolation is based on water body displacements calculated at "slices" with fixed depth,